nixCats

 is my take on what lz.n

-handlers, and quite like the result.
-The example configuration in this
+I preferred a different design to the management of state and custom handlers, and quite like the result.
+The main example configuration in this repo uses it for lazy loading.

 Many thanks to Quoteme for a great repo to teach me the basics of nix!!!
 I borrowed some code from it as well because I couldn’t have written it better.